-Send an email to parents and faculty members (specials’ teachers, administrators, specialists, and/or support staff).
-Ask if they would be willing to commit 15 to 30 minutes of their time to come and read a book to students.
-You could easily send a Google Doc to all with a sign-up schedule.
+Send an email to parents and faculty members (elective teachers, administrators, specialists, and/or support staff) asking if they would be willing to commit 15 to 30 minutes of their time to come and read a book to students.

-Invite professionals from traditional and “new-age careers” (I just made that phrase up!) to come and speak with your students about the skills, education, and mindset needed for their respective career.
+Invite professionals from a variety of careers to come and speak with students about the skills, education, and mindset needed for their respective careers.

-Have your young authors write letters to the students who will be moving up to their grade level the following school year.
+Have students write letters to the students who will be moving up to their grade level the following school year.

 With this activity, students practice writing a letter with good details since they’ll want to include all the ins and outs of their current grade level.

-When you’re wondering what to do after standardized testing, a nice gesture is to have students create simple gifts of appreciation for mothers and/or room parents.
+When you’re wondering what to do after standardized testing, a nice gesture is to have students create simple gifts of appreciation for parent volunteers.

-Gifts don’t have to be anything fancy… a painted wooden picture frame, hand-crafted art project, poem, etc.
+Gifts don’t have to be fancy… think a painted wooden picture frame, hand-crafted art project, poem, etc.

-Art is a great outlet to take advantage of after standardized testing as kids have the freedom to express themselves creatively.
+Art is a great outlet to take advantage of after standardized testing as students have the freedom to express themselves creatively.

 Mosaic and papier mache are two favorites among students.

 Origami, the art of folding paper, is another popular choice.
-The book Sadako and the Thousand Paper Cranes makes a great read aloud for an origami art lesson.
+The book Sadako and the Thousand Paper Cranes makes a great read-aloud for an origami art lesson.

-After students have composed several pieces of writing, host a Poetry Open Mic, a day where students present/recite their poetry masterpieces to other classes and/or their parents.
+After students have composed several pieces of writing, host a Poetry Open Mic, a day where students recite poetry masterpieces to other classes and/or their parents.

-To keep things simple, take a melody from a popular kids’ song, and have learners add their own lyrics.
+Take a melody from a popular kids’ song, and have students add their own lyrics.

 Because of this, each reader should be able to perform every literature circle role assigned with minimal direct instruction.

-Here’s a list of literature circle roles to use with fiction and nonfiction books.
+See this list of literature circle roles you can use with fiction and nonfiction books.

 Print a few from the internet or complete a few online hidden picture puzzles with your students using a projector.

-They are one of the best activities to do after standardized testing because of the movement and fun involved.
+Reader’s theater plays are one of the best activities to do after standardized testing because of the movement and fun involved.

-Reading, science, social studies, math – you can integrate any subject with a readers’ theater, and they’re always a hit!
+Reading, science, social studies, math – you can integrate any subject with a readers’ theater.